-Of particular importance, a disciplinary complaint may be filed by filling out the online complaint form found here: wvu.qualtrics.com/jfe/form/SV OIKdelGf4QeEUxT.
+Of particular importance, a disciplinary complaint may be filed by filling out the online complaint form found here: Division of Diversity, Equity and Inclusion Reporting Form.
 The standard of proof in all cases is a preponderance of the evidence, which is defined as "evidence which is of greater weight or more convincing than the evidence which is offered in opposition to it; that is, evidence which, as a whole, shows that the fact sought to be proved is more probable than not."
 Additionally, the sanctions available for students found responsible include: